learn-co-curriculum/rails-layouts-and-templates/README.md

 Next, we'll take what we've learned here and apply it in a lab.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-layouts-and-templates' title='Rails Layouts And Templates'>Rails Layouts And Templates</a> on Learn.co and start learning to code for free.</p>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-layouts-and-templates' title='Rails Layouts and Templates'>Rails Layouts and Templates</a> on Learn.co and start learning to code for free.</p>